Eltham Well Hall rail crash

 The Eltham Well Hall rail crash was an accident on the British railway system that occurred on 11 June 1972 at approximately 21:35.
 An excursion train from Margate to Kentish Town derailed on a sharp curve at Eltham Well Hall station, Eltham, London.
 The curve had a maximum permitted speed to be taken at 20 mph but the train was estimated to have been travelling at 65 mph resulting in the locomotive and all but one of the ten carriages derailing.

 The driver Robert Wilsdon and five passengers were killed, and 126 people were injured.
-At the subsequent public inquiry it was revealed that Wilsdon had been intoxicated by alcohol.
+At the subsequent public inquiry it was revealed that Wilsdon was drunk.

 Robert Wilsdon

 The driver of the Excursion train was Robert Wilsdon, a Driver for British Rail's Southern Region based at Hither Green TMD since December 1961.

 He had been working on the railways since 1958 and was experienced to drive the British Rail Class 47 locomotive, which would occasionally come down from trains in other regions.

 Despite his experience and long time working on the railways, Wilsdon had been reprimanded five times throughout his career.

 Of these penalties, three were fairly minor isolated offences (unauthorised absence in October 1960, persistent lateness in February 1961 and a "relatively minor driving offence" in February 1963) but two were serious offences, one of which resulted in a temporary suspension.

-The first occurred on 7 November 1961, when Wilsdon had been charged £150 for being drunk and disorderly, causing damage to a shop window and assaulting a police constable whilst off-duty.
+The first occurred on 7 November 1961, when Wilsdon had been fined £150 for being drunk and disorderly, causing damage to a shop window and assaulting a police constable whilst off-duty.
 Although Wilsdon paid the fine, British Rail was not notified of this occurrence until a colleague of Wilsdon's was similarly charged five days later.
 Both men were subsequently suspended shortly afterwards, against which Wilsdon immediately appealed, claiming that the event was an isolated incident.

 He stated that he was thoroughly ashamed and that he had been celebrating a promotion to the position of Passed Fireman with his colleague who greatly assisted him.
 He later claimed to a representative from the Associated Society of Locomotive Engineers and Firemen (ASLEF) that he would not drink again.
 ASLEF and its General Secretary William Evans sided with Wilsdon.